hm-lang/core/proposals/README.md

     # method to convert to `flt`; can be called like `flt(Scaled8)`
     # just as well as `Scaled8 flt()`.
     ::flt(): flt
-        return This Value / this Scale
+        This Value / this Scale

     ;;=(Flt): null
         This Value = Flt round() clamp(0, 255)